This ColdFusion tutorial is written for beginners and gives you an overview of the various components that make up the ColdFusion environment.

 While it's true that you could provide your website users with search functionality using something like SQL, there is a more powerful alternative.

-To learn more about Verity check out Macromedia's documentation.
+To learn more about Verity check out Adobe's documentation.

 This ColdFusion tutorial has provided an introduction to the main topic areas of ColdFusion.
 Specifically, we learned that you first need to install ColdFusion server.
 You then need to access the ColdFusion Administrator to configure your ColdFusion implementation.
 We saw a sample of the commonly used CFML tags and functions, learned how to connect to a database, and learned about the Verity search tool that comes bundled with ColdFusion.